 The Brown Antechinus is a small carnivorous marsupial found in eastern Australia.
 Like most Antechinus, they face a fragile future due to introduced predators and habitat destruction.
-AWC has successfully reintroduced the species to Sydney’s North Head where they are locally-extinct.
+AWC successfully reintroduced the species to Sydney’s North Head where they were locally-extinct.

 In 2017, after several decades of being absent from North Head, AWC reintroduced 30 individuals with the goal of establishing a self-sustaining population.

-In total, 70 Brown Antechinus have now been reintroduced at North Head.
+In total, over 70 Brown Antechinus were reintroduced at North Head.
 Monitoring has revealed their presence at multiple locations, and videos have captured them feeding on Banksia inflorescences.
 This is a very positive sign given their naturally high annual mortality post-breeding (i.e., total male die-off, and significant annual female mortality) and their fragile future due to habitat loss, predation by cats and foxes, and changing fire patterns.

 The main threats to Brown Antechinus are habitat loss and degradation and predation by introduced animals such as cats and foxes and.
 Habitat destruction through deforestation and unregulated fires removes the complex understory ecosystem that Brown Antechinus require for food and shelter.